shakes76/PatternAnalysis-2024/recognition/GNN_48792286/README.md

 ## Results
 Below is a plot displaying the model's loss and accuracy over epochs.
 ### ![loss_accuracy ](./loss_accuracy.png)
 From the plot, The results show that the model architecture and training process are well optimized for this task.
 The rapid convergence of the loss function and the early stability of the accuracy reflect a good balance between the learning rate and the complexity of the model.
-In addition, the regularization technique and epoch number have significant effect on the selection of parameters, and there is no obvious overfitting or underfitting phenomenon in the training process.
 Below is a t-SNE plot with ground truth in colors
 ### ![t-SNE ](./t-SNE.png)
 t-SNE visualized GNN features show a clear separation of different categories.
 The clusters of each category (represented by different colors) are well separate, indicating that GNN has successfully captured the structural information of the data and effectively classified the features into meaningful groups.
 Although there may be some overlapping or ambiguous data points, overall, the model can effectively classify the data.
+## Discussion
+From the two plots, the model's average accuracy hovers between 90 and 93%.
+This aligns with the above interpretations from the t-SNE plot.
+Future work can refine the boundary regions between clusters for even better classification performance.
 ## References
 ##### [1]https://jonathan-hui.medium.com/graph-convolutional-networks-gcn-pooling-839184205692
 ##### [2]Z. Wu, S. Pan, F. Chen, G. Long, C. Zhang, and P. S. Yu, "A comprehensive survey on graph neural networks," IEEE Transactions on Neural Networks and Learning Systems, vol. 32, no. 1, pp. 4-24, Jan.
 2021, doi: 10.1109/TNNLS.2020.2978386.